Exercising in polluted air: good or bad?

 A recent study from Seoul National University that involves the health of people aged 20-35 years over 10 years states that people who exercised in PM2.5 levels over 26 µg/m3 had a 33% higher risk of heart disease than those who didn't exercise at all.

-Let's take a look and see if PM2.5 levels are higher than 26 µg/m3 between 5 - 9 AM across different regions.
+Let's see if the PM2.5 levels are higher than 26 µg/m3 between 5 - 10 AM in various regions.

-A tipping point and breakeven point of air pollution levels
+Critical events and break-even points of air pollution levels

 Let's take a look at the numbers!

-At a PM2.5 level of 50 µg/m3, no more health benefits happen after 75 minutes.
-At 100 µg/m3, that number drops to 30 minutes.
-At 165 µg/m3, both breakeven and tipping point is 30 minutes.
-These are levels that we see in Indonesia quite often.
+At a PM2.5 level of 50 µg/m3, there are no further health benefits after 75 minutes.
+At 100 µg/m3, that number decreases to 30 minutes.
+At 165 µg/m3, the break-even and critical points are 30 minutes.
+This is a level that we often see in Indonesia.

 Gonzalez, J. T., Veasey, R. C., Rumbold, P. L., & Stevenson, E. J. (2013).
 Breakfast and exercise contingently affect postprandial metabolism and energy balance in physically active males.
 The British journal of nutrition, 110(4), 721–732. https://doi.org/10.1017/S0007114512005582.